b-irb/bfasm/README.md

 # Brainfuck implementation in x86_64 assembly

-This is a very brittle implementation of the [Brainfuck language](https://github.com/brain-lang/brainfuck/blob/master/brainfuck.md).
-Brainfuck is an esolang which is solely a symbolic renaming of a Turing machine (with the addition of conditional expressions).
+This is an implementation of the [Brainfuck language](https://github.com/brain-lang/brainfuck/blob/master/brainfuck.md).
+Brainfuck is an esolang which is closely resembles a Turing machine (with the addition of bulit-in conditional expressions).

 The interpreter is designed to use a dynamic dispatch table to improve performance compared to a switch ladder.
 The syscalls are somewhat unreliable as to what they clobber but I abused any preservation of registers to reduce the number of instructions.